SoftUni/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/06.Sums-3-numbers-02.png)

-We now have to understand the order in which the **two addents** will be written in the output of the program.
+We now have to understand the order in which the **two addends** will be written in the output of the program.
 For this purpose, we will create **a nested condition** that checks which one of the two numbers is the larger one.
 In the first case, it will look like this:

 ![](assets/chapter-8-1-images/06.Sums-3-numbers-03.png)